JapanFinance/JapanFinance.github.io/docs/spending/everyday.md

-# General tips &amp; Everyday purchases
+# General tips & Everyday purchases

 Everyday spending is a large part of a monthly budget.
 References and link appearing here should offer significant value.